code-lab-org/nost-tools/docs/source/operators_guide/index.rst

 Introduction
 -----------
-This guide serves as a comprehensive resource for system operators deploying and managing the NASA Operational Simulator for Testbeds (NOS-T).
+This guide serves as a comprehensive resource for system operators deploying and managing the New Observing Strategies Testbed (NOS-T).
 In the NOS-T ecosystem, an "operator" is responsible for establishing and maintaining the underlying infrastructure that enables effective simulation and testing across distributed systems.

 Purpose
 -------